 When you look your best, you will likely feel your best.
 But sometimes conditions such as chronic kidney disease (CKD) can get in the way of that feeling.
-Changes to your body may happen when you have chronic kidney disease and are on dialysis such as hair loss or nail discoloration.
+Changes to your body, such as hair loss or nail discoloration, may happen when you have CKD and are on dialysis.

 Others can notice theses change, too, which can affect some people's self esteem when their outward appearance is affected.
-But chronic kidney disease patients don’t have to be left in the dark about their hair and nail concerns.
-There are steps you can take to help keep hair and nails healthy.
+But there are steps people with CKD can take to help keep their hair and nails healthy.

-What happens to your hair when you have chronic kidney disease?
 Like a person's skin, hair can become visibly abnormal when you develop a disease.
-Some people experience breakage due to dry and brittle hair, while others find that their hair falls out, or sometimes both.
-For some kidney patients, hair problems can occur before starting dialysis, or it may happen after being on dialysis.
-In contrast, people who do not have chronic kidney disease lose their hair, is usually due to the aging process, stress or heredity.
+Some people experience hair breakage or find that their hair falls out, or sometimes both.
+For some patients, hair problems can occur before starting dialysis or after being on dialysis.
+In contrast, for people who don't have CKD and lose their hair, it's usually due to aging, stress or heredity.

-What can happen to your nails when you have chronic kidney disease?
 Both fingernails and toenails can be affected by kidney disease.
-Nail changes chronic kidney disease patients may experience include abnormal:
+Nail changes patients may experience include abnormal:

-Nitrogen waste products build up in people with chronic kidney disease, which can lead to damaged fingernails and toenails.
-It is recommended to show your doctor if you have any abnormal change in your nails.
-Here are some specific changes that may occur:
+Nitrogen waste products build up in people with CKD, which can lead to damaged fingernails and toenails.
+Show your doctor if you have any abnormal change in your nails such as:

 Call 1-800-424-6589 now to talk to one of our placement specialists.